kicka5h/Sys-Admin-Tools/README.md

 # Sys-Admin-Tools
-Tools to make a sys admins' life a little easier....
+Sys Admin Tools is a collection of powershell tools that make a sys admin's life just a little easier.